iyreshot/Modlist/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `Lyra (version number)` and press the `Run` button.
+Make sure the dropdown box on the right is set to `Play "Lyra"` and press the `Run` button.

-Alternate method is clicking on the .exe link at the top labeled `Lyra (version number)`

 This will start the game and bring you to the character creation menu.